nice-digital/niceorg-client/README.md

 Once Node is installed

-1. Run `npm i` in a terminal to install dependencies
+1. Run `npm ci` in a terminal to install dependencies
 2. Run `npm start` to run the project
 3. Open http://localhost:8087/ in a browser.